CWK

 Melancholy memories to David called,

-but he was saddened, most of all,
+was saddened, most of all,

 by remembrance of the sacred shrine